OpenVAS vs. Nessus - A Comprehensive Analysis

 But we can also see there are more remote checks for critical CVEs within Windows 10 from OpenVAS, this could be because Tenable have more checks specifically Windows 10 within their agent-based scanning.

 In summary if you are a small company/start-up with few internet-facing systems then you may find that OpenVAS meets your requirements.
 The types of software that the feed covers are more focused towards open-source software vendors and packages.
-If you’re a large organisation with a large number of commercial systems exposed to the internet you may want to look more towards Tenable’s scanning solution.
+If you’re a large organization with a large number of commercial systems exposed to the internet you may want to look more towards Tenable’s scanning solution.
 There is no winner in this section both have their places.

 Since the beginning of 2021 there has been a steady stream of vulnerabilities that have made sysadmins and security professionals alike cry themselves to sleep at night.
 They have CVEs, and sometimes they also get the VIP (VIV?) treatment and are given catchy names, so in 2021 you may have heard of ProxyLogon or PrintNightmare.
 While these aren’t always the most important vulnerabilities (some big ones can sometimes slip through the headlines), you can be sure that my boss or my board members are going to ask me if we are vulnerable to these, so it’s important to me to understand whether or not these killer vulnerabilities are going to be detected by either scanner.
 Some of these are listed in the 2021 section of CISA’s Top Routinely Exploited Vulnerabilities alert.